-SUMMARY OF ARTICLE 7 REVISIONS
+ARTICLE 7

-Article 7 governs "documents of title" - items such as bills of lading and warehouse receipts that control the right to the goods described therein during commercial storage and shipment.
+SUMMARY OF SPECIFIC PROVISIONS: Article 7 governs "documents of title" - items such as bills of lading and warehouse receipts that control the right to the goods described therein during commercial storage and shipment.
 When goods are imported, they are frequently paid for by means of a letter of credit (issued pursuant to Article 5 of the Uniform Commercial Code) calling for payment against specific documents of title, as described in Article 7.
 Thus, although documents of title may appear to be obscure instruments, they are in fact utilized on a daily basis by New York businesses and residents importing goods into the State.

 New York's current Article 7 does not recognize electronic documents of title, and therefore does not permit goods covered by electronic documents to be transferred or financed.
 Revised Article 7 recognizes electronic documents of title, and establishes rules for the transfer of rights embodied therein from one person to another.
-Control of an electronic document of title is the equivalent of possession and endorsement of a tangible document of title.
+Control of an electronic document of title is the equivalent of possession and indorsement of a tangible document of title.
 Revised Article 7 permits the conversion of electronic documents to tangible documents and vice versa.
 In addition, revised Article 7 extends statute of frauds requirements to include electronic records and signatures by creating new definitions of "record" and "sign".
 The new definitions recognize information stored in electronic format and electronic symbols, respectively, as the term "writing" is replaced with the term "record" wherever used in the Article.

-The revisions to Article 7 are consistent with the increasing recognition of electronic documents and instruments as equal in status to their paper counterparts under both New York and federal law.
+JUSTIFICATION: The revisions to Article 7 are consistent with the increasing recognition of electronic documents and instruments as equal in status to their paper counterparts under both New York and federal law.

-SUMMARY OF ARTICLE 9 AMENDMENTS
+ARTICLE 9

-Article 9 governs security interest in personal property.
+SUMMARY OF SPECIFIC PROVISIONS: Article 9 governs security interest in personal property.
 The Article was substantially revised and enacted in New York in 2001.
-The current bill contains targeted amendments to Article 9 relating to the rules for the system for filing and searching financing statements, and other discrete changes.
+The current bill contains targeted amendments (the "Amendments") to Article 9 relating to the rules for the system for filing and searching financing statements, other discrete changes and some transition rules.